kehitysto/coaching-chatbot/doc/bugs.md

 >if user clicks "thumbs up" button on messenger, bot hides quick replies but
 doesn't tell user "Valitettavasti en tiedä mitä tarkoitat"
 if users inputs "sticker" bot reads it and says that it doesn't understand
 user can also input "stickers" on names, job, age, location

-### after user has added a way of communication and doesn't want to add more.
->bot: "Haluatko lisätä muita tapoja olla yhteydessä?"
-user: "emmä" or "e"
-bot: "Anteeksi, en ymmärtänyt mitä tarkoitat."
-bot: "Valitse tapa jolla haluat olla yhteydessä"
-if bot fails to understand users "no", it forces user to choose a way of communication.
-should have a button to cancel choosing a way of communication.
+### bot doesn't tell user about 'aloita alusta'